microsoft-healthcare-madison/demo-patient-lists/codelab/patient-lists.md

 You will start with an already-implemented app that displays an empty table of patients that will be visited by a doctor who is walking rounds in a hospital.

-- v1: Provide a remote FHIR server to pull patients from, displaying the default list of patients.
+- v1: Read patient data from either a FHIR server or from flat files, displaying the list of patients.
-- v2: Implement filters, restricting the patient list to meet specified criteria.
+- v2: Include other patient details in the displayed table, fetching it from related resources using several parallel queries.
-- v3: Include other patient details in the displayed table, fetching it from related resources using a [`Questionnaire`](https://www.hl7.org/fhir/questionnaire.html).
+- v3: Implement filters, restricting the patient list to meet specified criteria.

 ## Patient Lists